h-omer/neo4j-versioner-core/docs/index.md

 </dependency>
 ```

+### Gradle users

-* Gradle users -> add the following repository and dependency to your `build.gradle` file
+Add the following repository and dependency to your `build.gradle` file

 ```
 repositories {